 Closing Remarks on Modeling Moving Loads and Constraints

 In this blog post, we have looked at three different approaches of modeling a moving load.
 To try them yourself, click the button below to head to the Application Gallery.
-There, you can download the MPH-files for the models featured above (must have a COMSOL Access account and valid software license).
+There, you can download the MPH-files for the models featured above.

 Several other examples within the Application Gallery also make use of these techniques, including: